Advertisement

 This is one of the earliest photos ever captured of the Australian Olympic Team and was taken just prior to the opening ceremony of the 1924 Paris Olympic Games.

-34 athletes, all of whom were men, competed in what was at the time the largest contingent ever sent to an Olympics.
+34 athletes, all of whom were men, competed in what was at the time the largest contingent ever sent to the Olympics.
 From that number, these athletes won three gold, one silver, and two bronze medals.

 Athens, 1896